kubernetes/committee-security-response/security-release-process.md

 - Unprivileged: authenticated, but with no privileges
 - Privileged: authenticated, with some privileges

+#### High Value Asset

+A mission critical component such that if/when it has failed the entire cluster is unusable.
+For example, if the master services/nodes are unreachable or in a failure mode, the entire cluster is basically unusable.

 #### Local Access

 On the same physical host (or VM).